Ximmerse/Rhino-X/en/ScriptingReference/RxController.md

 All Possible Index Values:
 Controller 01, Controller 02, Controller 03, Controller 04.

 #### IsControllerConnected
 `public bool IsControllerConnected { get; }`

 If the controller is connected to RhinoX successfully, this value will return true, otherwise false.

-!> When RXController Index = Any, `IsControllerConnected` returns to true if any of the controllers is connected.
+!> When RXController Index = Any, `IsControllerConnected` returns true if any of the controllers is connected.

 #### EnableRaycasting
 `public bool EnableRaycasting { get; set; }`

-When this is set to true, controller can shoot a ray to interacte with Unity Event System.
+When this is set to true, controller can interact with Unity Event System.

 !> There must be a RxEventSystem and a RxInputModule in the scene for RXController to interact with Unity Event System.